Chapter 37 – Congratulations! Ruphas Has Evolved Into A Clown!

-At this rate, unless there was an order from me, Libra will most probably stick with a single phrase, “I refuse”.
-Merak was also unable to bring himself to be confident…..
-It couldn’t be helped, I guess I needed to take an action.
+At this rate, unless there was an order from me, Libra would most likely stick to a single phrase, that being, “I refuse”.
+Merak was also unable to bring himself to be more confident… It couldn’t be helped, I guess I needed to take action.

-After I decided, I donned a robe (cross-dressed?
-Aah, I’ve stopped with that…) and showed myself in front of Merak’s group.
+After I decided that, I donned a robe (What about me cross-dressing?
+Aah, I stopped with that…) and showed myself in front of Merak’s group.

-“Mah wait.
-It’s a rare invitation from the King.
+“Well, hold on.
+This is a rare invitation from the king.
 Why don’t we accept it this time around?”

-“If that is master’s order, I have no objection.”
+“If that is my master’s order, then I have no objections.”

-Once I came out, Libra easily agreed to go to the castle and went to stand diagonally behind me as if it was a predetermined position.
+Once I made my appearance, Libra easily agreed to go to the castle and went to stand diagonally behind me, as if it was a predetermined position.

-In truth, Aigokeros was inside my shadow, however, there was no need to go out of my way to let them know.
+In truth, Aigokeros was still inside my shadow, however, there was no need to go out of my way to let them know that.

 “I’m really thankful….
 Well then, let’s head off.
 There are quite a few things I want to talk about.”

-Although Merak was putting up a front because he was in front of his citizens, from the sight of his back as he walked in front of us, there was no feeling of any haki or dignity at all.
+Although Merak was putting up a front because he was in front of his citizens, watching his back as he walked in front of us, there was no feeling of any haki or dignity coming from him at all.

-The feeling was so bad that Aries also asked “Is that person really Merak?” quietly.
-Merak really did not give off the feeling of a King.
+The lack of feeling was so bad that Aries also quietly asked, “Is that person really Merak?”
+Merak really did not give off the feeling that he was a king.

-There was absolutely no feeling of confidence or the sort being given off by him.
+There was absolutely no feeling of confidence or the sort from him.

-What about when he was in the game?
+What about when he was playing the game?

-The Merak that I knew…. was always calm and stood in the position to remonstrate everyone else.
+The Merak that I knew… was always calm and the person who would mediate between everyone else.

-He was by no mean self-assertive or out-spoken about his views.
+He was by no means self-assertive or outspoken about his views.

-Nevertheless, he was also not someone that would be carried away by the flow.
-Indeed, when there was a clash of views, he gently listed out the pros and cons of each opinion for everyone else and guided others.
+Nevertheless, he was also not someone who would be carried away by the flow.
+Indeed, when there was a clash of views, he would gently list out the pros and cons of each opinion for everyone else and guide the others.

 He was never the type to proactively stand at the front.

-Flugels were a race that was suited to battle, yet they were also a race that had great compatibility to be backline support such as acolyte.
+The flugel race was suited for battle, yet they were also a race that has good compatibility with backline support classes, such as acolyte.

-Therefore, there were battle types like me who helped themselves as well as complete backline support players.
-Amongst the two types of players, Merak was the latter.
+Therefore, there were battle types like me who buffed themselves, as well as complete backline support players.
+Between these two types of players, Merak was the latter.

 He himself was neither proactive nor matchless.